LuciusColt/CAIN/content/Handbook/Defiance/Edit.md

 You produce a strong field affecting all matter in an area about the size of a small room, which must contain you.
 In this area you gain +1D to examine its contents and:

-- You can cause any matter to become transparent or opaque - you can change the lighting in the room as though lit by an invisible light source, or snuff out any light sources in the room.
+- You can cause any matter to become transparent or opaque.
+- You can change the lighting in the room as though lit by an invisible light source, or snuff out any light sources in the room.
 - You can move around any objects in the area without touching them and ‘pin’ them to any point in space in the area, causing them to float.
 - You can safely dissect any loose inanimate object or furniture into its constituent parts or reassemble any broken object, providing any parts are present.